cjacker/opensource-toolchain-bouffalo-lab/triplecore_bl808/README.md

 ## Apply patch to bl_mcu_sdk

-Up to now, bl_mcu_sdk did not support enable LP core of BL808.
+Up to now, bl_mcu_sdk did not support use LP core of BL808.

 You need apply 'bl_mcu_sdk-enable-bl808-lp-core-and-example.patch' to enable it.